Pylons-tech/pylons_sdk/SDK-tutorial.md

 Now let's move forward with some important cli commands one by one.

+All the pylonscli commands require user password.
+To avoid it, we can use `--keyring-backend=test` flag.
-As we are on the local environment, `--keyring-backend=test` flag should be set for every command we do from now.
+`--keyring-backend=test` flag should be set for every command we do from now.

-### Add private key to the chain
+### Add local key to the chain

-`pylonscli keys` command will let you add or view local private keys in the chain.
+`pylonscli keys` command will let you add or view local keys in the chain.

-- Add your first private key
+- Add your first local key
   ```
   pylonscli keys add jack --keyring-backend=test
   ```

-  You can replace the private key name that is set `jack` in the command with any name you want.
+  You can replace the local key name that is set `jack` in the command with any name you want.

-  This command will create a private key with the name given as the argument.
+  This command will create a local key with the name given as the argument.
 The result will be like following.

   ```
   {